ukceh-rse/rsecon25-bof-ai/submission.md

 > Please comment on how you will ensure your content is accessible, which may include referring to relevant sections of the [conference’s accessibility guidance](https://rsecon25.society-rse.org/conference-policies/accessibility/).
 Also note other considerations such as the contrast of colours, the shape and size of graphics and fonts, e.t.c.

-Raise issues via hackmd so preferential treatment is not given to in-person/more confident people.
+- We will make sure any shared documents are accessible from one's device at the time that they are being referred to.
+- Can you customise Hackmd colours/size yourself?
+I think so - can at least do dark/light mode.

 ## Hybrid delivery

+> How will your content be delivered?

+- [ ] In-Person
+- [ ] Online
+- [x] Hybrid (Both In-Person and Online Presenters)

 > How will you ensure that both remote and in-person participants have a comparable experience?
 Is there anything that might pose a challenge to streaming your proposal?
 >
 > We appreciate that you may not have fully-formed answers to these questions at this stage, but your responses will enable the organisers to support you in delivering a successful presentation.

-## In-Person or Online Delivery

-> How will your content be delivered?

-- [ ] In-Person
-- [ ] Online
-- [x] Hybrid (Both In-Person and Online Presenters)
+- Potential difficulty: breakout rooms that are a mix of in-person and online.
+How do we deal with this?
+Do we a allow it?
+- We will ask participants to raise issues by writing in a section of the hackmd, so that preferential treatment is not given to in-person/more confident people happy to raise their hand and speak up.

 ## Conference theme